Links on Android Authority may earn us a commission. Learn more.

-After a brief stint with Wear OS (then Android Wear), Samsung ditched Google’s smartwatch platform for its own.
-This resulted in a stunted app ecosystem and some compatibility issues, but over time helped Samsung’s smartwatches blossom into the well-rounded wearables we’re familiar with today.
-The latest Samsung watch exudes premium hardware and a breadth of features you can really only get from one other company.
+After its first brief stint with Wear OS (then Android Wear), Samsung ditched Google’s smartwatch platform for its own.
+This resulted in a stunted app ecosystem and some compatibility issues, but over time helped Samsung’s smartwatches blossom into well-rounded wearables.
+Although its latest model has since adopted Wear OS 3, the last Tizen-powered Samsung watch exudes premium hardware and a wealth of features.

-Read Android Authority’s full Samsung Galaxy Watch 3 review to find out why it’s the best Apple Watch alternative you can buy.
+Read Android Authority’s full Samsung Galaxy Watch 3 review to find out why it’s one of the best Apple Watch alternatives you can buy, if you’re looking for a cheaper smartwatch.

 The main aesthetic criticism of Samsung’s original Galaxy Watch is its chunky design.
 It has big bezels and an in-your-face look that many people either love or hate.
 Samsung really turned things around with the Galaxy Watch 3.
 It’s thinner and lighter than the original, and certainly not as chunky.
 Be warned, though: the 45mm variant is almost too big for my average-sized wrists.
 If you’re concerned at all about size, you might want to go for the 41mm version.